 Tom Anusewicz & Jon Page

-They hung a sign in their window that they did posters and sent the orders to me.
+They hung a sign in their window (which I provided) that they did posters and sent the orders to me.
 I worked on volume.
 I was the local Post Offices best customer.